arpitbbhayani/system-design-questions/load-balancer.md

 # Requirements

-The core requirements of a load balancer would be to have an

 ## Core Requirements

  - ability to accept incoming TCP connection and forward it to one of the configured backend server